 Just about every time I drove to or by here, the sign was out saying the parking lot was full and to expect parking delays.
 And it was usually true that I had to circle the lot at least a few times before lucking into a parking spot.

-From here I did the Hidden Lake Trail and attempted the Highline Trail but chickened out on that one once the handrail ran out (separate page coming on those).
+From here I did the Hidden Lake Trail and attempted the Highline Trail but chickened out on that one once the handrail ran out.

 Viewpoint of road winding around mountain